seolhalee/seolhalee.github.io/portfolio.md

 ---
 ## Spatially Embedded Social Network and Interactions
-> Social networks are spatially embedded, and interact with our lives in physical spaces.
+> Social networks are embedded in urban space, mediating our lives in cities.

 <p><br></p>